Heritage Valley Kennedy School of Nursing

-A: Yes, the Ohio Valley Hospital School of Nursing offers Full Tuition scholarships, VA Educational Benefits and also accepts federal and state funding, (if eligible), after completion of the FAFSA.
+A: Yes, the Heritage Valley Kennedy School of Nursing offers Full Tuition scholarships, VA Educational Benefits and also accepts federal and state funding, (if eligible), after completion of the FAFSA.
 The School’s Financial Aid Advisor also provides assistance with Federal Direct Loan and alternative (private) loan borrowing.

 Q: DO YOU HELP WITH JOB PLACEMENT?

 A: No, but our final semester offers resume-writing reviews as well as mock interviews to assist in each student’s job-search success!

 The Heritage Valley Kennedy (formerly Ohio Valley Hospital) School of Nursing was founded in 1901 as a 3-year diploma-nursing program.
 With our first student graduate in 1904, we established a long-standing tradition of excellence amongst our student nurses.
 You can read about the commencement ceremony of our first graduate, Annabell McAnulty, here.

 The submission deadline of applications and testing is July 3, 2020 for entrance in the Heritage Valley Kennedy School of Nursing Class of 2022.
 Classes start August 24, 2020.

 We proudly claim a reputation for providing high-quality nursing education, one which prepares graduates to enter the practice of nursing.
 Graduates of our school maintain a high degree of success on the PA State Board of Nursing licensing exam, NCLEX-RN, as evidenced by a consistently high first-time pass rate for graduates.

 Graduates are eligible to take the same Registered Nursing Licensing Exam (NCLEX-RN) required of graduates from Associate Degree (ADN) or Bachelor of Science in Nursing (BSN) programs, which allow entry into the nursing practice.